homebridge-plugins/homebridge-tado/README.md

 ```

 #### Shedule Switch
-Shows a switch accessory in Apple Home (added to central switch) which mimics the "Shedule" switch from Tado and switches all heaters to their default shedule
+Shows a switch accessory in Apple Home (added to central switch) which mimics the "Shedule" switch from tado and switches all heaters to their default shedule
 _Note: Central Switch needs to be truned on._

 ```